[TRACKER] UEFI PXE support

 On reboot the pxe menu for "Boot local disk" did not work because the menu.c32 in /var/lib/tftpboot was for pxelinux.0.
 Unfortunately creating a single pxe boot dir that can handle pxe, efi32 and efi64 seems to require a messy tftpboot layout:

 I hope this information is useful to someone.
 Let me know if you want more information.

-#14 Updated by Lukas Zapletal almost 3 years ago
+#14 Updated by Lukas Zapletal about 3 years ago

 Hello, thanks for your report.

 First of all, you do not need to compile syslinux from git anymore.
 A new version 6.03 which contains many bugfixes in regard to PXE was released yesterday (https://lists.fedoraproject.org/pipermail/test/2014-October/123202.html).
 Just grab it, it contains also all the required binaries.

 We managed to get PXELinux working using relative symlinks in the TFTP directory.
 Note they must be relative because TFTP runs under chroot.
 Then you can copy requred binaries into subdirectories while you can share your Foreman configuration via symlinks.
 Here is the document that describes it is here: